andrsem/dev_notebook/lib/programming_fundamentals/testing.md

 ### Independent

 Tests should not be dependent on each other.
 One test should not set conditions for the next.
-You team members should be able to run each test independently and in any order.
+Your team members should be able to run each test independently and in any order.
 When tests depend on each other, the first one to fail causes a cascade of downstream failures

 ### Repeatable

 Tests should be repeatable in any environment.
 If unit tests pass when running one-by-one but fail when running the whole test suite, or if they pass on your development machine but fail on the CI server, there's a design flaw.
-Your team should be able to successfully run the tests on the production environment, QA environment and development environment
+Your team should be able to successfully run the tests on the production environment, QA environment, and development environment

 ### Self-Validating